 The County leases and licenses to multiple organizations, buildings, office space, and parking lots under cancellable and non-cancellable agreements.
+License agreement terms do not exceed one year.
 The County also leases its courthouses to the Commonwealth of Massachusetts and the rental payments received are in accordance with Massachusetts General Laws Part I, Title III, Chapter 29A, Section 4.
-In fiscal year 2019, the County received

-\$1,884,178 under this arrangement.
-Under the non-cancellable lease and license agreements, future lease and license payments to be received are as follows:
+In fiscal year 2020, the County received \$2,037,393 under this arrangement.
+Under the non-cancellable lease agreements, future lease payments to be received are as follows: